 Cornmeal Drop Biscuits

-Keep them savory with a buttery flavor and a bit of salt or you can incorporate a bit of sweetness into the dough like our Fluffy Honey Biscuits.
+Keep them savory with a buttery flavor and a bit of salt or you can incorporate a bit of sweetness into the dough like our Honey Biscuits.
 Adjust even more when they are done baking with brushing melted butter and/or a sprinkle of brown sugar over the top before serving them.

 Drop biscuits are a type of biscuit that is incredibly easy to make because the dough is simply dropped or spooned onto a baking sheet, eliminating the need for rolling or cutting.
 They are a popular choice for a quick bread side dish.

-And a lined baking sheet with parchment is needed to get this done.
+You’ll need a lined baking sheet with parchment is needed to get this done.
 We have yet to experiment with Frozen Biscuits in Air Fryer but will add info. if and when we do.

 how to cut biscuit dough